qiscus/qiscus-sdk-web-core/docs/index.md

 ### Get chat room by Id (Enter existing Chat Room)

 You can enter existing Chat Room by using `roomId` and creating freely your own chat UI.
-The return as pair of a Chat Room and List of `Comments` that you can use to init data comment for the first time as reference you can see in sample [link sample github].
+The return as pair of a Chat Room and List of `Comments` that you can use to init data comment for the first time as reference you can see in [sample](https://bitbucket.org/qiscus/qiscus-sdk-core-web-sample).
 You can use to 1-on-1 Chat Room, Group Chat room or Channel, here's how to get a Chat Room by `roomId:`

 ```
 qiscus.getRoomById(roomId)